Proxmox Part 1 - Encrypted Installation

 # 13. Create the SSH configuration folder for the non-admin user

-# 14. Copy the public key to the user's authorized_keys file
+# 14. Add the public key to the user's authorized_keys file

 # 15. Give the user permissions to .ssh folder and files